 Croft Castle sits deep in the heart of Herefordshire countryside surrounded by 1500 acres of historic woodland, farm and parkland.
 This intimate house became the Croft family home before the Domesday Book.
 2019 marks 75 years since D-Day and 80 years since the start of the Second World War.
 To commemorate these significant anniversaries, we’re sharing the stories of the Croft family from 1939-45.
 Families can step back in time and discover what life was like at Croft when it was a school for evacuated children during the war, with dressing up and games in the Family Room.

 In the castle you can live life as Sir James Croft and find out how the family bought back their home in 1923.
 Explore the family photographs or sit and read through the auction catalogues.
 Look out for the 1950s photographs and memorabilia which detail how Croft was at risk of demolition before 1957 and what it was like here then.
-Big kids and little kids can enjoy 1950s games and toys in the family room, complete with costumes for dressing up.

 For more information about opening times, admission prices, facilities and what’s on at Croft Castle, visit: